zernonia/swappy-one/README.md

 1. Fundamental for this Visualization ([Generate database types from OpenAPI specification](https://supabase.io/docs/reference/javascript/generating-types#generate-database-types-from-openapi-specification))
 2. Guide to Construct Dynamic SVG Connector ([Connecting Table using SVG](https://codepen.io/alojzije/pen/ndfrI))
 3. [Icones - icon gallery](https://icones.js.org/)

-## 📈 Analytics

-I'm using [Umami Analytics](https://umami.is/docs/about) because I'm interested in the distributions of user who uses Supabase and this tool.

-[This](https://umami-zernonia.vercel.app/share/yzSUulXQ/Supabase%20Schema) is the public URL for the analytics.
-Enjoy!

 ## 📜 License